 Apart from the educational and licensure requirements, certain skills and qualities are essential for success in the field of physical therapy.
 These include:

-1. Strong Communication Skills: Physical therapists must effectively communicate with patients, their families, and other healthcare professionals.
-Clear and concise communication helps in understanding patient needs, explaining treatment plans, and fostering collaborative relationships.
+- Strong Communication Skills: Physical therapists must effectively communicate with patients, their families, and other healthcare professionals.
+Clear and concise communication helps them understand patient needs, explain treatment plans, and foster collaborative relationships.

-2. Empathy and Compassion: Physical therapy often involves working with individuals who are in pain or experiencing limitations.
-Demonstrating empathy, understanding, and compassion helps build trust and create a supportive environment for patients.
+- Empathy and Compassion: Physical therapy often involves working with individuals who are in pain or experiencing limitations.
+Demonstrating empathy, understanding, and compassion helps build trust and create a supportive patient environment.

-3. Physical Stamina and Strength: Physical therapy can be physically demanding, requiring therapists to assist patients with movements, transfers, and exercises.
-Having adequate physical stamina and strength enables therapists to perform their job effectively and prevent injuries.
+- Physical Stamina and Strength: Physical therapy can be physically demanding, requiring therapists to assist patients with movements, transfers, and exercises.
+Adequate physical stamina and strength enable therapists to perform their jobs effectively and prevent injuries.

 Conclusion– Physical Therapy School Requirements